 Christhatai Paksamai (clarinet, int’ committee)

-Kerk Jaree (piano, electronics)
+Kerk Jaree (synth, piano, electronics)

-Saksilpa Srisukson (violin)
+Saksilpa Srisukson (violin, librarian)

 Tapanatt Kiatpaibulkit (violin-viola)

-Kantika Comenaphatt (manager, cello)
+Kantika Comenaphatt (admin, cello)

 Worrapat Yansupap (guitar)